reframe-hpc/reframe/docs/tutorial.rst

 ==================================

 ReFrame integrates with many HPC workload managers (batch job schedulers), including Slurm, PBS Pro, Torque and others.
-The complete list of scheduler backend can be found `here <config_reference.html#config.systems.partitions.scheduler>`__.
+The complete list of scheduler backend can be found :attr:`here <config.systems.partitions.scheduler>`.
 Tests in ReFrame are scheduler-agnostic in that they do not need to include any scheduler-specific information.
 Instead, schedulers are associated to system partitions.
 Each system partition in the configuration file defines the scheduler backend to use along with any scheduler-specific options that are needed to grant access to the desired nodes.

 HPC systems also come with parallel program launchers which are responsible for launching parallel programs onto multiple nodes.
-ReFrame supports all major `parallel launchers <config_reference.html#config.systems.partitions.launcher>`__ and allows users to easily define their own custom ones.
+ReFrame supports all major :attr:`launchers <config.systems.partitions.launcher>` and allows users to easily define their own custom ones.
 Similarly to the batch job schedulers, each system partition is associated to a parallel launcher, which will be used to launch the test's :attr:`executable`.

 In the following, we define a configuration for the Slurm-based pseudo cluster of the tutorial.